-The law limits the standard workweek to five eight-hour days for a total of 40 hours per week and provides for paid annual holidays.
+The law limits the standard workweek to five eight-hour days for a total of 40 hours per week.
 Workers may work up to two overtime hours per day or 15 hours per week, 50 hours per month, and 426 hours per year.
 The law provides for premium pay of time plus 25 percent for the first four hours per week, time plus 50 percent for the following four hours, and time plus 75 percent for the remaining hours.
 There is a required rest period of 12 hours between work shifts.

 The Labor Inspection Office sets occupational health and safety standards.
-Workers had the right to remove themselves from situations that endangered health or safety without jeopardy to their employment.
+Workers have the right to remove themselves from situations that endanger health or safety without jeopardy to their employment.
 Authorities effectively protected such employees.

 The law covers agricultural, domestic, and migrant workers.
 The Labor Inspection Office has the authority to levy sanctions and fines against companies violating standards and enforced compliance.
-The office consisted of nine persons, including seven labor inspectors.
-The law permits fines of up to 24,000 euros (\$26,400) for a violation.
+The Office had sufficient resources to enforce compliance.
+The law permits fines of up to 24,000 euros (\$28,800) for a violation.
 Penalties were sufficient to deter violations.
-As of the end of July, the Labor Inspection Office received 55 complaints.
-The majority of reported accidents came from the hotel, construction, motor, and machinery sectors.
+As of the end of August, the Labor Inspection Office received 73 complaints.